 Google Cloud offers two types of Cloud VPN gateways, HA VPN and Classic VPN.

 For information on moving to HA VPN, see Moving to HA VPN from Classic VPN.

-When you create an HA VPN gateway, GCP automatically chooses two public IP addresses, one for each of its fixed number of two interfaces.
+When you create an HA VPN gateway, Google Cloud automatically chooses two public IP addresses, one for each of its fixed number of two interfaces.
 Each IP address is automatically chosen from a unique address pool to support high availability.
 Each of the HA VPN gateway interfaces supports multiple tunnels.
 You can also create multiple HA VPN gateways.

 In addition, you don't need to create any forwarding rules for HA VPN gateways.